fadialzammar/verilator-tutorials/Introduction/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 From there, you can replace the `apt` installation steps with `brew`.
-Alternatively, you can install an Ubuntu virtual machine to run these steps in a better supported environment.
+Alternatively, you can install an Ubuntu virtual machine for a more well-supported environment.

 ### Windows